Smith machine

 The Smith machine is a weight machine used for weight training.
-It consists of a barbell that is fixed within steel rails allowing only vertical or near-vertical movement.
+It consists of a barbell that is fixed within steel rails allowing for only strict vertical movement.
 Some Smith machines have the barbell counterbalanced.
-The machine can be used for a wide variety of exercises though it is most commonly used to perform "Smith machine squats".
+The machine can be used for a wide variety of exercises including but not exclusive to; squats, the bench press, the shoulder press, good mornings and deadlifts.

 Use as a self-spotting device

 Behind each vertical post (runner) is a series of slots on which the barbell can be hooked.
 This means that unlike an ordinary barbell, the Smith machine need not be re-racked after a set of repetitions: it can be secured at any point.
 This is intended to make it safer for those who lift without a spotter, as one only needs to twist the wrist in order to lock the barbell in place in the event that the weight becomes too great.
 Most models also incorporate blocks, pegs, or other devices which can be adjusted to automatically stop the barbell at a predetermined minimum height.

 This does not fully eliminate the inherent danger in having a heavy weight on one's back, however, and may instill a false sense of confidence.
 In 2001, a Smith machine user became quadriplegic when the apparatus crushed his spine.
 Bench pressing while alone is dangerous in general, but even more so in a Smith machine; if one gets trapped under the bar, it cannot be rolled or tipped sideways off one's chest or neck, which has led to at least one fatality.